ytiurin/import-export-merger/README.md

-> This tool hasn't been tested, yet, on a reasonable amount of cases.
-Please, consider this, when using in your project.
+> This tool has a significant design drawback.
+It doesn't support import a variable by a reference.
+Still, functions imports work fine.

 # import-export-merger